Evandro-developer/projeto-pesquisenews-frontend/README.md

 At [PesquiseNews](https://pesquisenews.com.br), we value the user experience in every aspect of design.
 An essential part of this is the smoothness in opening and closing popups, which plays a crucial role in user interaction with our app.

 ### Smooth Opening
 When users interact with elements that trigger popups, such as news details or configuration options , we ensure the transition to the popup is smooth and not abrupt.
-This is achieved through carefully designed animations that provide a visually pleasing transition, creating a sense of continuity and control.

 ### Friendly Closing
 As important as the opening, the closing of popups is designed to be natural and intuitive.
-The closing elements are easily accessible, and animations are used to guide the user back to the main screen in a friendly manner.

 ## Code Componentization
 An organized, flexible, and scalable project.
 At [PesquiseNews](https://pesquisenews.com.br), we adopt a rigorous componentization approach in frontend development.
 This means the app's code is divided into reusable and independent components, bringing several benefits, including: